Chart Color Schemes

 Ivanhoe East hosts a notably older demographic compared to the national average

-The median age in Ivanhoe East is 45 years, which is significantly higher than Greater Melbourne's average of 37 and Australia's median age of 38 years.
-Compared to Greater Melbourne, Ivanhoe East has a higher percentage of residents aged 75-84 (9.1%) but fewer residents aged 25-34 (8.1%).
-According to the 2021 Census, the proportion of residents aged 75-84 increased from 6.1% to 9.1%, while the percentage of those aged 55-64 decreased from 15.3% to 13.8%.
-The proportion of residents aged 45-54 also dropped, from 15.7% to 14.4%.
+The median age in Ivanhoe East is 45 years, significantly higher than Greater Melbourne's average of 37 years and Australia's national average of 38 years.
+Compared to Greater Melbourne, Ivanhoe East has a higher percentage of residents aged 75-84 (9.1%), but fewer residents aged 25-34 (8.1%).
+According to the 2021 Census, the age group of 75 to 84 has increased from 6.1% to 9.1% of the population.
+Conversely, the age groups of 55 to 64 and 45 to 54 have decreased from 15.3% to 13.8% and from 15.7% to 14.4%, respectively.
 By 2041, demographic projections indicate significant shifts in Ivanhoe East's age structure.
-Notably, the 75-84 age group is expected to grow by 68%, reaching a total of 639 residents from 380.
-The combined age groups of 65 and above will account for 55% of the population growth, reflecting Ivanhoe East's aging demographic profile.
-In contrast, the 0-4 age group is projected to show minimal growth of just 1%, with an increase of only 2 people.
+The 75 to 84 age group is expected to grow by 69%, adding 262 people, reaching a total of 643 from the previous count of 380.
+Notably, the combined age groups of 65 and above will account for 54% of the total population growth, reflecting Ivanhoe East's aging demographic profile.
+In contrast, the 0 to 4 age group is projected to show minimal growth of just 3%, adding only 4 people.